 Inspired by natural brains, feed-forward neural networks are nested nonlinear functions of linear combinations of activities

-where the activation $\sigma$ is typically a saturating or rectifying function and training strengthens or weakens the weights and biases $\mathbf{W}$ and $b$ to minimize an error or loss function and optimize outputs.
+where the activation $\sigma$ is typically a saturating or rectifying function, and training strengthens or weakens the weights and biases $\mathbf{W}$ and $b$ to minimize an objective function, often called a ``cost'' or ``loss'' (from financial optimization).

 Motivated by the well-studied mammalian visual cortex, varying neuronal activation functions by layer is common.
-However, within each layer, the activations are typically identical, as in Fig.~\ref{fig:div_schematic}~(top).
-Neural networks are universal function approximators~\cite{Cybenko1989,Hornik1991} and are often used to model hypersurfaces, either in nonlinear regression or classification.
-Varying the activations within a layer, as in Fig.~\ref{fig:div_schematic}~(center), should therefore increase the expressiveness of the network by providing diverse spanning basis functions.
-Furthermore, replacing the activations by neural networks, as in Fig.~\ref{fig:div_schematic}~(bottom), and training them for optimal results should increase the expressiveness even further.
-The training of the activation neural networks can be on a different schedule than the training of the rest of the network, and the activations so obtained can be extracted from the neuronal sub-networks as interpolated functions and efficiently reused in other networks addressing different problems.
+However, within each layer, the activations are typically identical, as in Fig.~\ref{fig:div_schematic}~(left).
+Neural networks are universal function approximators~\cite{Cybenko1989,Hornik1991} and are often used to model hypersurfaces, either for classification or nonlinear regression.
+Varying the activations within a layer, as in Fig.~\ref{fig:div_schematic}~(middle), should therefore increase the expressiveness of the network by providing diverse spanning basis functions.
+Furthermore, replacing the activations by sub-networks, as in Fig.~\ref{fig:div_schematic}~(right), and training them for optimal results should increase the expressiveness even further.
+The training of the activation sub-networks can be on a different schedule than the training of the network, and the activations so obtained can be extracted from the sub-networks as interpolated functions and efficiently reused in other networks addressing different problems.